 English Education is naturally of interest to those wishing to become teachers, but also suitable for those simply wishing to improve their own learning of English and other languages.

 The English Education curriculum begins with Lectures in English Education in the 2nd semester of the 2nd year.
-This survey course features lectures by all three faculty members (Professors Yoshii, Lavin, and Iimura) in the English Education section, covering a wide range of topics.
+This survey course features lectures by two of the faculty members (Professors Yoshii and Lavin) in the English Education section*, covering a wide range of topics.
 In the 3rd year, students interested in further study in English Education can choose to join one of the three seminars offered, which cover various aspects of the wide English Education field.
 These seminars lead to the corresponding courses in the fourth year in which students write their graduation theses.

 Many graduating students have gone on to careers teaching English in elementary, junior high, and high schools, while others work in a wide range of companies such as airlines, banks, and so on.
 Many also go on to do further study in our own or other universities’ graduate schools.

-Students read a variety of literature on second language acquisition and English education methods in order to examine the theories and techniques involved in teaching English.
-In addition to students planning on becoming junior high school and high school English teachers, this course is for those interested in learning effective methods for learning English, whether they wish to teach English to children in the future, or want to be involved in English education at an English conversation school, cram school, company, etc.
+In these third-year courses, students read a variety of literature on second language acquisition and English education methods in order to examine the theories and techniques involved in teaching English and reflect from an informed perspective on their own learning experiences.
+In addition to students planning on becoming junior high school and high school English teachers, this course is for those interested in learning effective methods for learning English or other languages, whether they wish to teach English to children in the future, or want to be involved in language education at a conversation school, cram school, company, etc., or just learn effectively themselves.

 Fields of Research: